I’ve blacklisted fake news!

 If I’m not happy, how can I spread joy to others?

-Now let’s move onto the good stuff.
-I’ve scribbled down 4 actions meant to drastically limit your exposure to mainstream media:
+Now let’s move onto the actionable stuff.
+I’ve scribbled down 4 actions that’ll drastically limit your exposure to toxic mainstream media:

 1. Compile a List of Media Websites